cohenchris/scripts/system/README.md

 ## Server Automation
 [`server/`](server/)

-A collection of scripts relating to server services running on the host machine.
+Scripts relating to server services running on the host machine.